redis/redis-doc/topics/sentinel.md

 documented in the example `sentinel.conf` file shipped with the Redis distribution.

+Configuration parameters can be modified at runtime:
+* Master-specific configuration parameters are modified using `SENTINEL SET`.
-All the configuration parameters can be modified at runtime using the `SENTINEL SET` command.
+* Global configuration parameters are modified using `SENTINEL CONFIG SET`.

 See the **Reconfiguring Sentinel at runtime** section for more information.

 Example Sentinel deployments
 ---